Skip to main content

 Book with a travel agent

-If you find a cruise that you're interested in, it doesn't hurt to reach out to a travel agent for a quote, but if you've never used a one before, you'll want to ask around and see if any of your friends or family members have any recommendations.
+If you find a cruise that you're interested in, it doesn't hurt to reach out to a travel agent for a quote, but if you've never used one before, you'll want to ask around and see if any of your friends or family members have any recommendations.

-Sometimes, they'll have a better rate than if you were to book directly with the cruise line, and they might even be able to offer onboard credit, which is just free money for you to spend on drinks, shore excursions, speciality dining, etc.
+Sometimes, they'll have a better rate than if you were to book directly with the cruise line, and they might even be able to offer onboard credit, which is just free money for you to spend on drinks, shore excursions, specialty dining, etc.

-If you aren't sure about which cruise line or ship is right for you, they have expertise in these areas, meaning using a travel agent could save you the hassle of researching by yourself.
+If you aren't sure which cruise line or ship is right for you, they have expertise in these areas, meaning using a travel agent could save you the hassle of researching by yourself.

 Stick to complimentary dining options

 Even the smallest cruise ships will have a buffet open most hours of the day (think around 7am to at least 10pm), a main dining room, and one other complimentary venue.
+Of course, newer ships will have even more than that; some have up to ten or twelve included options!

 Use Wi-Fi in ports